nopnop2002/Arduino-STM32-nRF24L01/README.md

  * CSN  9
 ```

 Serial.print is output to Arduino Serial Monitor.

+__Note__
+UNO's 3.3V output can only supply 50mA.
+In addition, the output current capacity of UNO-compatible devices is smaller than that of normal products.
+So this module may not work normally when supplied from the on-board 3v3.

 - Arduino MEGA